userlike/messenger/README.md

 ## Upgrading to Version 2

 Version 2 is a breaking change that adds support for widget routers on single page applications.
 If you are using version 1, we highly recommend upgrading to version 2 as soon as possible.
+See the [migration guide](./MIGRATION.md).

 ------